-Galatians – A call to freedom –
+Galatians - A Call to Freedom - 10.
+Not Enslaved Again

 8 Formerly, when you did not know God, you were enslaved to those that by nature are not gods.
 9 But now that you have come to know God, or rather to be known by God, how can you turn back again to the weak and worthless elementary principles of the world, whose slaves you want to be once more?
 10 You observe days and months and seasons and years!